FAQ

 Is this programme mandatory in order to be hired by a company?

-No, this programme is not mandatory for employment.
+No, the SCTP programme is not mandatory for employment.
 However, it helps mid-career professionals acquire relevant HR skills to improve employability.
 SHRI supports participants with career development and networking opportunities.

-Does the programme include placement into companies for HR roles?
+Does the SCTP programme include placement into companies for HR roles?

 No guaranteed placements are offered.
 SHRI enhances employment readiness through training, career workshops, and events to raise participants’ visibility with potential employers.